-FortiExtender-40D-AMEU comes with one LAN interface and one LTE interface, whereas FortiExtender-201E comes with one WAN interface, one LTE interface, and four LAN interfaces.
+FortiExtender-201E, 211E, and 212E each come with one WAN interface, one LTE interface, and four LAN interfaces.
 The table below describes the CLI commands used to configure the system interface.

-CLI command Description config system interface Enters system interface configuration mode. edit <interface_name></interface_name> Specify or edit an interface name. set type <type></type> Select the interface type: • physical-LAN interface, i.e., nas1 (Can be edited only). • lte-LTE interface, i.e., eth1 (Can be edited only). • loopback-Loopback interface (Can be edited only). • tunnel-Tunnel interface (Can be created, edited, or deleted). • virtual-wan-Virtual WAN interface (Can be created, edited, or deleted). set status {up down} Specify the interface state: up-Enabled.down-Disabled. set mode {static dhcp} Set the interface IP addressing mode: • static-If selected, FortiExtender will use a fixed IP address to connect to the Internet.
+CLI command Description config system interface Enters system interface configuration mode. edit <interface_name></interface_name> Specify or edit interface name (lan, lo, lte1 or wan). set type <type></type> Select the interface type: • lan-switch-LAN interface (Can be edited only). • physical-LAN interface (Can be edited only). • lte-LTE interface (Can be edited only). • loopback-Loopback interface (Can be edited only). • tunnel-Tunnel interface (Can be created, edited, or deleted). • virtual-wan-Virtual WAN interface (Can be created, edited, or deleted). set status {up down} Specify the interface state: • up-Enabled. • down-Disabled. set mode {static dhcp} Set the interface IP addressing mode: • static-If selected, FortiExtender will use a fixed IP address to connect to the Internet.
 See set ip <ip> below. • dhcp-If selected, FortiExtender will work in DHCP client mode.</ip> set ip <ip></ip> (Applicable only when IP addressing mode is set to "static".)
-Specify an IPv4 address and subnet mask in the format: x . x . x . x . x . set gateway <gateway></gateway> Set an IPv4 address for the router in the format: x.x.x.x set mtu <mtu></mtu> Set the interface's MTU value in the range of 0-4294967295. allowaccess {ping http Select the types of management traffic allowed to access the interface: • ping-PING access. • http-HTTP access. • https-HTTPS access. • telnet-TELNET access. • capwap-CAPWAP access.
+Specify an IPv4 address and subnet mask in the format: $x.x.x.x.24$ set gateway <gateway></gateway> Set an IPv4 address for the router in the format: $x.x.x.x$ set mtu <mtu></mtu> Set the interface's MTU value in the range of 0-4294967295. allowaccess {ping http https telnet} Select the types of management traffic allowed to access the interface: • ping-PING access. • http-HTTP access. • https-HTTPS access. • telnet-TELNET access.